 Amanda Leonard (Assistant Director, Guppy & Butterfly Teacher) has a B.A. in Sociology from U.C.
 Berkeley and an Ed.M in Human Development and Psychology from the Harvard Graduate School of Education.
 Her graduate work was primarily focused on Educational Neuroscience.
 She has spent practically her whole life working in preschools.
 As a child, she “helped” her mom, Susie, in the Toddler and Transition classes at Temple Isaiah.
 By the time she was a teenager, she was spending every holiday and summer vacation working at Isaiah.
 She has now been a full time preschool teacher and administrator for nearly 19 years.
 In what little free time she has, she likes to read, write, draw and cook (she is a graduate of the California Culinary Academy!).
-She has a 7-year-old son, Ollie (whom she finds occasionally maddening, but mostly delightful) and a new baby girl named Frankie.
+She has an 8-year-old son, Ollie (whom she finds occasionally maddening, but mostly delightful) and a baby girl named Frankie.

 Rosy Manor (Ducky Teacher) has been teaching for 14 years.
 Born in Texas and raised primarily in Mexico, her first experience as a teacher was when she gave arts and craft lessons to children in Mexico City.
 In the U.S., she worked at Beth Israel Day School for four years and at Temple Isaiah for two years, before moving on to A Kid’s Place where she has been teaching for 8 years.
 Her mission as a teacher is to treat children with compassion, love and respect.
 She loves painting in different media, especially painting murals for children (Check out the beautiful mural Rosy painted in the Butterfly classroom!)
 She also enjoys making jewelry, handmade dolls, crochet bags, and other crafts.
 She is fluent is both English and Spanish.
 Rosy is the mother of one and the grandmother of four.